Universal Quantum Hamiltonians: Extended overview

+Two quite different notions of Hamiltonian simulation are studied in the literature.
+The first concerns simulating the time-dynamics of a Hamiltonian on a quantum computer using an algorithm originally proposed by Lloyd\shortcite{Lloyd}, and refined and improved in the decades since\shortcite{Berry07,Berry14a,Berry15,low16}.
+This is the quantum computing equivalent of running a numerical simulation on a classical computer.
+However, it requires a scalable, fault-tolerant, digital quantum computer.
+Except for small-scale proof-of-principle demonstrations, this is beyond the reach of current technology.
 The second notion, called ``physical'' or ``analogue'' -- in the sense of ``analogous'' -- Hamiltonian simulation, involves directly engineering the Hamiltonian of interest and studying its properties experimentally.
 (Akin to building a model of an aerofoil and studying it in a wind tunnel.)
 This form of Hamiltonian simulation is already being performed in the laboratory using a variety of technologies, including optical lattices, ion traps, superconducting circuits and others\shortcite{somaroo99,NatPhys_simulation_review,georgescu14}.
 Just as it is easier to study a scale model of an aerofoil in a wind tunnel than an entire aeroplane, the advantage of artificially engineering a Hamiltonian that models a material of interest, rather than studying that material directly, is that it is typically easier to measure and manipulate the artificially-engineered system.
-It is possible to measure the state of a single atom in an optical lattice\shortcite{Bloch_single-site,Grainer_single-site,Chin_single-site}; it is substantially harder to measure e.g.\ the state of a single electron spin in a particular 2D layer within a cuprate superconductor.
+It is possible to measure the state of a single atom in an optical lattice\shortcite{Bloch_single-site,Grainer_single-site,Chin_single-site}; it is substantially harder to measure e.g.\ the state of a single electron spin in a 2D layer within a cuprate superconductor.

 Many important theoretical questions regarding analogue quantum simulation remain open, despite its practical significance and experimental success\shortcite{somaroo99,NatPhys_simulation_review,georgescu14}.
 Which systems can simulate which others?
 How can we characterise the effect of errors on an analogue quantum simulator?
 (Highlighted in the 2012 review article\shortcite{cirac12} as one of the key questions in this field.)
 On a basic level, what should the general definition of analogue quantum simulation itself be?
-The notion of universality we develop here enables us to answer all these questions.
+The notions of simulation and universality we develop here enable us to answer all these questions.